Maisonette Stamp Duty

 Key Takeaways

-- Maisonettes pay the same residential SDLT rates as houses and flats — no special treatment
+- Maisonettes pay the same residential SDLT rates as houses and flats, with no special treatment

 - Freehold maisonettes: SDLT only on purchase price.
 Leasehold: additional small NPV charge on ground rent possible

-- Maisonette conversions (house split into units) — each unit taxed individually as a separate dwelling
+- Maisonette conversions (house split into units): each unit is taxed individually as a separate dwelling

 - Additional property surcharge of 5% applies if buying a maisonette as a second home or investment